NotSamSam/Pet-A-Bricke-Open-Source-/README.md

 # Pet-A-Bricke-Open-Source-
-A Roblox game I made
+A Roblox game I made Only server side